irene-tang/discontiguous-multiwords/README.md

 Takes an input file, writes sentences containing discontiguous multiwords into an output file. <br />
 Does not work well with documents including quotations.

-**extractor_output.txt**
+**extractor_output.txt**:  <br />
 A sample document containing sentences with discontinuous multiwords.
 Created with `extractor.py` for `sample_texts/random_sentences.txt`.
 Manually marked to distinguish real discontinuous multiwords from non-real discontinuous multiwords. <br />

-Contains those sentences from the output file of `sample_text/random_sentences.txt` that are found to contain discontiguous multiwords.
+Contains those sentences from the output file of running `extractor.py` with `sample_text/random_sentences.txt` that are found to contain discontiguous multiwords.
 The sentences are manually marked to distinguish between real discontiguous multiwords and non-real discontiguous multiwords.
 Real discontiguous multiwords are marked with `*` and non-real discontiguous multiwords are marked with `< >`.